JWalkerMailly/Gmod-3D-Particle-System-Editor/README.md

 | Function | No particular rule. |

 ## Using your particles
 Once you have created your particle system, you will be left with a *.json* file.
-This file represents the configuration of your particle system to be reused in your addons/gamemodes/etc. This file acts like a PCF, to add the particle to the cache, you need to call:
+This file represents the configuration of your particle system to be reused in your addons/gamemodes/etc.

+### Caching your particle
+The .json file acts like a PCF, to add it to the cache, you must call:
 ```
 game.Add3DParticles(particleFile, path = "GAME");
 ```